Divemaster and Research Diver Internship

 Why become a Dive Master?
 Before you can be a good research diver, you first must be a good diver.
 The Dive Master and Research Diver Internship will give you the skills needed to work either in marine conservation/research or the diving industry.
 You will meet like-minded individuals and be able to network with experienced and aspiring marine biologists and organizations from around the world.

-Indo Ocean Project was founded by marine biologists, dive instructors, and ocean enthusiasts from around the globe to create a nation wide standardized data collection and research diver training program in Indonesia, the heart of the coral triangle.
-IOP has been working together with dive operators, various universities, and the local communities to carry out scientific research to address shark, ray, and marine conservation issues in the Indo-Pacific area.
+Indo Ocean Project was founded by marine biologists, dive instructors, and ocean enthusiasts from around the globe to create a nation-wide standardized data collection and research diver training program in Indonesia, the heart of the coral triangle.
+IOP has been working together with dive operators, universities, and the local communities to carry out scientific research to address shark, ray, and marine conservation issues in the Indo-Pacific area.

 Our field expeditions in Indonesia hosts international and local research projects focused on marine mega fauna and coral reef conservation in marine reserves across the country.

 At Indo Ocean Project we envision a healthy and profitable marine ecosystem throughout Indonesia to benefit the growing tourism industry and help protect the livelihoods of local coastal communities for generations to come.
 With the help of our free open access data base, we contribute to local legislation and policy to support the creation and maintenance of marine parks.

 You don’t need to be a diver or scientist to apply!
 Our project relies on the experience and expertise of our volunteers from around the world to take action and take part.